-Top 5 foods that cause joint pain
+Top 5 foods that trigger joint pain and joint inflammation

-1. Sugar Delights Causes Joint Inflammation
+1. Sugar Delights causes Joint Inflammation

 While it’s so hard being hostile to sugary temptations like desserts, chocolate bars, pastries, soft drinks and even fruit juices; post-sugar-binge adversities in the joints can’t also be avoided.
 High amount of sugar causes joint inflammation, various arthritis disease like osteoarthritis and rheumatoid arthritis as it stimulates the joint pain due to increase in the levels of AGEs which are the advanced glycation end products.
 Excessive sugar content in the diet also adds on weight exerting more pressure on the joints.
 Pain follows.
 Instead of artificial sweeteners and refined sugars, go for natural sweeteners like honey, stevia or blackstrap molasses.